 35 rue de Picpus, Paris 12

-Picpus Cemetery is the final resting place of 1,306 headless bodies who lost their lives at the guillotine set up in former Place du Trône-Renversé (now called Place de la Nation).
+Picpus Cemetery is the final resting place of 1,306 headless bodies who lost their lives at the guillotine set up in the former Place du Trône-Renversé (now called Place de la Nation).
 Today Picpus is a private cemetery, and only descendants of those victims can be buried in this place.

 Marquis de Lafayette (1757-1834) was a Frenchman who fought in the American Revolutionary War under George Washington.
-In the French Revolution, he was part of the National Assembly and drafted the Déclaration des Droits de l’Homme et du Citoyen (Declaration of the Rights of Man and of the Citizen).
-He outlived both Revolutions (just barely) and dedicated his last years to travel widely as a statesman.
+In the French Revolution, he was part of the National Assembly and drafted the Déclaration des Droits de l’Homme et du Citoyen (Declaration of the Rights of Man and the Citizen).
+He outlived both Revolutions (just barely) and dedicated his last years to traveling widely as a statesman.
 He died in Paris in 1834 and was buried at the Cimetière de Picpus under soil from Bunker Hill in Boston – where the famous battle of Bunker Hill was fought.

 Lafayette’s tomb is a special place for Americans, and an American flag permanently marks the Marquis’ grave.
 Marquis de Lafayette became an honorary citizen of the United States in 2002 for his exceptional merits.
-Until today, only 8 people have been so honored.
+Until today, only eight people have been so honored.

 Texas Embassy in Paris

 1 Place Vendôme, Paris 1